eclipse-apoapsis/ort-server/workers/README.md

 The Docker images produced by these steps will be:
 * *ort-server-worker-base-image:analyzer-latest*: the base image for the Analyzer worker
-* *analyzer-ort-server*: the image for the Analyzer worker
+* *ort-server-analyzer-worker*: the image for the Analyzer worker

 ## For a local Docker Daemon